Fachschule für Luftfahrzeugführer

 Fachschule für Luftfahrzeugführer (FFL) is a private flight school for professional pilots in Germany.
 The predecessor establishment, from which FFL would emerge, was founded in 1963.
 FFL is based in Essen/Mülheim Airport.

 The establishment has been involved mainly in the training of professional pilots in preparation for their theoretical and practical state exams, absolved at the local authority - namely: Luftfahrt-Bundesamt.

 Training Procedure

-Theoretical Training includes Flight Mechanics, Metereology, Flight Communication, Mass and Balance, Electrical Engineering and Aviation Medicine among others.
+Theoretical Training includes Flight Mechanics, Meteorology, Flight Communication, Mass and Balance, Electrical Engineering and Aviation Medicine among others.

 For practical training, FFL employs widespread aeroplane-models and modern Flight Simulators.
 Among those aeroplanes are a Piper Archer III with an Avidyne Entegra Digital-Display Cockpit, four Cessna 152, two Cessna 172, one Socata TB 20 and two Diamond DA 42 TDI.

 Training Degrees

 Students are prepared for the state exams conducted by Luftfahrt-Bundesamt including, but not limited to, the following licenses: